As we get older we have more difficulty hearing in noise. This applies even to people with normal hearing.

 - Get a feeling.

 - Ask before guessing.
 When dealing with emotions, guessing what the other person is feeling can escalate things further.
-Instead of bluffing through the situation, ask.
 If you aren’t sure what the underlying feeling is, ask: “What are you feeling right now?
 I’ll understand what you are saying better if I know what you are feeling.”

 - Look for clues.
-Hearing Strategies classes, and conversation therapy classes in general, provide explicit instruction in reading non-verbal cues like facial expressions and body language to help you decipher emotions as well.
+Reading non-verbal cues like facial expressions and body language help you decipher emotions as well.

 - Take auditory training with LACE.